flatpak/flatpak-docs/docs/electron.rst

 Sandbox permissions
 -------------------

-The standard sandbox :ref:`sandbox-permissions-guidelines` also apply to Electron applications.
+The standard sandbox :ref:`sandbox-permissions:permissions-guidelines` also apply to Electron applications.
 However, Electron's Wayland support is still experimental.
 So for display access, only X11 should be used as the default configuration.
 This will make Electron use Xwayland in a Wayland session and nothing else is required.